CCC was not ranked in College Factual's Best Overall Colleges report this year. This may be because not enough data was available.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CCC, see our tuition and fees and room and board pages.

-The student loan default rate at CCC is 15.3%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at CCC is 11.1%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for CCC are given below.